 She grew up in New York in a traditional Russian Jewish immigrant family where females were segregated when they worshipped in synagogues.
 She began her art education as a teenager and continued on to study at New York’s Cooper Union and then at the National Academy of Design.
-While a student at the Academy in the late 1920s, she was again outraged that female students there were segregated and were only allowed to work in the school’s basement.
+While a student at the Academy in the late 1920s, she was outraged that the female students were segregated and only allowed to work in the school’s basement.

 In the 1930s Krasner worked for the Work’s Progress Administration (WPA), supervising the mural division in 1935.
 She studied with Hans Hofmann in 1937, who emphasized the two-dimensional nature of a painting.
 During her first critique with him, Hofmann ripped up her drawing and rearranged the pieces.
 He would later praise Krasner’s work saying, “This is so good you would not know it was by a woman.”
 She experimented with numerous styles from cubism to figurative surrealism.
 In 1942, she became involved with Jackson Pollock, and in 1942 the couple met with William Baits and Robert Motherwell to create collective automatic poems and drawings.

 In 1945, Krasner and Pollock married.
 She was famous as his wife, a fact that has often cast a shadow over the public and critics’ ability to appreciate her artistic talents independent of her husband.
 They moved to a farmhouse in East Hampton where they both set up studios.
 Breaking with her cubist roots, Krasner began to create her “Little Image” paintings, that incorporated both drawing and writing.
-They included grids of shapes that at times resembled cuneiform or hieroglyphics.
+They included grids of shapes that resembled cuneiform or hieroglyphics.
 She would work with her canvas flat on a table and would paint with sticks or a palette knife, dripping paint from a can or using it straight from the tube.

 Between 1953 and 1955 Krasner created a series of black & white paper-and-canvas collages by un-stretching, slashing, cutting up, and reassembling canvases.
 In “Milkweed” 1955, for example, ominous black orbs hovered and intermingled with elongated white planes on a quiet painted surface.
 In that work, she applied a new layer of oil paint to the pieces of recycled paper fragments and slashed canvas, which resulted in a layered composition.